 Provides access to saving defaults such as units of measurement and design code so that the system knows to use these for any future data file creations.
+Controls options for default definitions loaded from templates and default assignment options.

 Autosave